Ixve/gfn-queue-checker/README.md

 Go back to the network tab in DevTools, start any game you want (it does not matter which)<br><br>
 Find and press the second `session?keyboardLayout=en-US&languageCode=en_US` request, go to the payload tab, press view source, select it all and copy it<br><br>
 Open up any text editor of your liking (notepad works too), paste the previously obtained data in there and save it as `request.json` (it's important that it's a json file.. obviously..)<br><br>
 Now just run main.py for EU and main_us.py for US and let the program do its thing.
+(US is for now not going to be updated - if anyone actually decides to use this and actually uses the US version, open an issue on the repo)

 <br><br><br><br>(*I will work on automating all of this eventually*)